Search

 Riverside Museum

-Autism-Friendly Programme at Glasgow Museums
+Autism-friendly programme at Glasgow Museums

 Glasgow Museums has taken steps to embed autism acceptance into all areas of its work.
 Lyn Mooney, Learning & Access Curator at the Riverside Museum, describes the wide range of measures - from improved accessibility and resources to workshops and training - which have been implemented to ensure a better experience for staff and visitors with autism.